 Within East Cambridgeshire District we are working with Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) to deliver much-needed PPE to medical centres across Cambridgeshire, including the Princess of Wales Hospital, Ely.

 We would be happy to increase our activities in East Cambridgeshire in partnership with NHS-related organisations, to transport medical supplies to where they are needed.
-Any queries should be addressed to email@example.com in the first instance.
+Any queries should be addressed to SERV operations email in the first instance.

 Information, advice and practical support for people experiencing financial difficulty and hardship.
 The practical support can be in the form of new white goods, recycled white goods and supermarket vouchers for food and clothing.

-The Stroke Assocation is a national charity that supports people affected by stroke.
+The Stroke Association is a national charity that supports people affected by stroke.
 We rely on funding from local government or councils to run area specific support.

 We are here to listen and to help.
 We provide free and confidential support and information for young people up to the age of 25.
 We are working remotely across Cambridgeshire and Peterborough via telephone, WhatsApp, text and email.